codersait/codersait/README.md

 ### Hello, I'm Sait Ibrahim 👋

-## I'm a React Developer and Lifelong Learner!
+## I'm a Fullstack Java Developer and Lifelong Learner!

 - 🌱 I’m currently improving skills on frontend development ( JavaScript | TypeScript | React )
 - 👯 I’m looking to collaborate with other developers.